Media

 Interviewer: Drew Greenblat, we appreciate you making this announcement, and good luck.

 Interviewer: All right, let’s go to our guest.
 He is the CEO of Marlin Steel.
-In fairness, I met Drew in 2016 and interviewed him at his steel plant near Baltimore, where he was deciding whether Donald Trump or Hillary Clinton would be better.
+In fairness, I met Drew in 2016 and interviewed him at his steel plant near Baltimore, where he was deciding whether Donald Trump or Hillary Clinton would be better.?

-Hello, good morning!
+Drew Greenblat: Hello, good morning!
 Excited to have you on the Brian Kilme Show.

 Interviewer: Hey Drew, it’s great to have you.
 I want to get your reaction.
 Obviously, tariffs went into effect at midnight.
 How is it impacting you as an American steel manufacturer?